The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Introduction

 \paragraph{Structure of the paper.} In Section 2, we introduce necessary preliminaries on Lewis-May Thom spectra and on factorization homology.
 This includes brief expositions on both the two-sided bar construction model and the axiomatic approach.
 In Section 3, we use operadic properties of the Lewis-May Thom spectrum functor, which ensure that it behaves well with respect to the two-sided bar construction, to describe $\int_M \Omega^n X^{\Omega^n f}$ as a Thom spectrum (Theorem \ref{thm-main}).
-This includes, for framed $M$, an explicit map $Map_c(M, X) \to BO$ whose Thom spectrum is $\int_M \Omega^n X^{\Omega^n f}$.
-We then deduce calculations of factorization homology of several important $E_{\infty}$ ring spectra over stably framed manifolds.
+This includes, for framed $M$, an explicit map $\Map_c(M, X) \to BO$ whose Thom spectrum is $\int_M \Omega^n X^{\Omega^n f}$.
+We then deduce calculations of factorization homology of several important $E_{\infty}$-ring spectra over stably framed manifolds.
 We also use the Thom isomorphism theorem to give an explicit calculation of $\int_M H\mathbb{Z}/2$ for $M$ an orientable surface.
-In Section 4, we use the $\infty$-categorical approach to generalized Thom spectra from \cite{ABGHR}, along with the axiomatic description of factorization homology of \cite{AF}, to expand the results of Section 3 to generalized Thom spectra (Theorem \ref{thm-framed-gen}).
+In Section 4, we use the $\infty$-categorical approach to generalized Thom spectra from \cite{ABGHR}, along with the axiomatic description of factorization homology of \cite{AF}, to expand the results of Section 3 to generalized Thom spectra (Theorem \ref{thm-fact-hom-gen}).
 We then use a Thom isomorphism argument to calculate $\int_M H\mathbb{Z}/p$, $\int_M H\mathbb{Z}_{(p)}$, and $\int_M H\mathbb{Z}$, for $M$ an orientable surface.
 In Section 5, we describe the higher topological Hochschild cohomology of Thom spectra as a derived mapping spectrum of $\Sigma^\infty _+ \Omega X$-modules (Theorem \ref{thm-conj-rhom}).
 Via parametrized spectra, we relate higher topological Hochschild homology and cohomology of Thom spectra to Atiyah duality and string topology, which results in new $E_{n+1}$-ring spectra.
 Theorem \ref{thm-conj-rhom} also gives calculations of (higher) topological Hochschild cohomology of Thom spectra.

-\paragraph{Acknowledgements.} This paper represents a part of my Stanford University Ph.D. thesis, and I am grateful to my advisor, Ralph Cohen, for his guidance and support throughout this project.
+\paragraph{Acknowledgments.} This paper represents a part of my Stanford University Ph.D. thesis, and I am grateful to my advisor, Ralph Cohen, for his guidance and support throughout this project.
 I would like to thank Andrew Blumberg for helpful comments on an earlier draft.
 I would also like to thank Alexander Kupers, Oleg Lazarev, and Jeremy Miller for helpful conversations.
+I thank the anonymous referee for their careful reading and constructive input.